alchemy-fr/Phraseanet-Docs/en/User/Guide/Publish.rst

 .. image:: ../../images/Bridge-1b.jpg
     :align: center

-Bridge retrieves the existing informations from the remote application.
+Bridge retrieves the existing information from the remote application.

 With Flickr, the existing pictures are displayed in "Photos" tab or "Photosets" tab if organized in albums.